Structural Properties of Bichromatic Non-crossing Matchings: Finding bottleneck matchings

 We fill values of $S^0$ and $S^1$ in order of increasing $j-i$, so that all subproblems are already solved when needed.

 Beside the value of a solution $\Matching^1(i,j)$, it is going to be useful to determine if pair $(i,j)$ is necessary for constructing $M^1_{i,j}$.

-\begin{definition}{necessary pair} We call an oriented pair $(i,j)$ \intro{necessary} if it is contained in every solution to $\Matching^1(i,j)$. \end{definition}
+\begin{definition}[Necessary pair] We call an oriented pair $(i,j)$ \emph{necessary} if it is contained in every solution to $\Matching^1(i,j)$. \end{definition}

 Obviously, a pair can be necessary only if it is feasible.
-Computing whether $(i,j)$ is a necessary pair can be easily incorporated into the calculation of $S^1(i,j)$.
+Computing whether $(i,j)$ is a necessary pair can be easily incorporated into the computation of $S^1(i,j)$.
 Namely the pair $(i,j)$ is necessary, if $(i,j)$ is an edge, or the equation for $S^1(i,j)$ achieves the minimum only in the last case (when $(i,j)$ is feasible).
-If this is true, we set $necessary(i,j)$ to $\top$, otherwise we set it to $\bot$.
+If it is necessary, we set $necessary(i,j)$ to true, otherwise we set it to false.
 Note that $necessary(i,j)$ does not imply $necessary(j,i)$.

-We have $O(n^2)$ subproblems in total, each of which takes $O(1)$ time to be calculated.
-Hence, all calculations together require $O(n^2)$ time and the same amount of space.
+We have the total of $O(n^2)$ subproblems each of which takes $O(1)$ time to be computed, assuming that $o$ and $o^{-1}$ have already been computed.
+Hence, all computations together require $O(n^2)$ time and the same amount of space.

-Note that we calculated only the values of solutions to all subproblems.
+Note that we computed only the values of solutions to all subproblems.
 If an actual matching is needed, it can be easily reconstructed from the data in $S$ in linear time per subproblem.

 We note that every matching with at most one cascade has a feasible pair $(k,k+1)$ such that the segment $(k,k+1)$ belongs to a region bounded by at most one diagonal from that matching.
 Indeed, if there are no diagonals in the matching, any pair $(k,k+1)$ where $k$ and $k+1$ have different colors satisfies the condition.
 If there is a cascade, we take one of the two endmost diagonals of the cascade, let it be $(i,j)$, so that there are no other diagonals from $M$ in $\pij$.
 Since $\pij$ is balanced, there are two neighboring points $k, k+1 \in \pij$ with different colors, and the pair $(k,k+1)$ is the one we are looking for.